Sean1572/LOLMatchAnaysis/README.md

 <iframe src="assets/missingness2.html" width=800 height=600 frameBorder=0></iframe>

-Here the observed TVD is 0.0 and we obtain a p-value of one!
+Here the observed TVD is 0.0 and we obtain a p-value of 1!
 This should make it seem the dependency of the missingness of csat10 does not depend on if the team was playing on the blue side or not.

 # Hypothesiss Testing